 Now it’s just the two of us, and we love following Jesus, serving his church, loving our family and adventuring through life together.

-In 2017 it became clear it was time for our associate and youth pastor to transition into lead pastor.
 God is saying that as I move out of my leadership role he is pruning my life and ministry along the pattern of John 15, and that I will see more fruit from less breadth of activity.
-He is calling me to give my attention to prayer and the ministry of the word.
-I’ve always prayed, read, studied and preached the bible; now the Spirit is leading me to a deeper rest and active engagement in prayer and the ministry of the word.
+He is calling me to give my attention to continual prayer and the ministry of the word.
+(Acts 6:4) I’ve always prayed, read, studied and preached the bible; now the Spirit is leading me to a deeper rest and active engagement in prayer and the ministry of the word.

 My internal engine is knowing Jesus Christ, prayer and word , fellowship with the Holy Spirit; and God stories from people around me.

-One, for revival amongst believers of faith in the gospel of Jesus Christ as truth and grace that fills our life with faith, hope and love; and revival of spiritual passion for lost to come home.
-I love the prodigal story, it is significant for the season the church is in.
+Prayer for revival among believers of faith in the gospel of Jesus Christ as the truth and grace that fill life with faith, hope and love; and revival of spiritual passion for lost to come home.
+One with Jesus intercession.

-I know how to live in the paradox between organic and organised church; and see church as the radiant bride of Christ, the working body, the connected family, and the household of praise, on mission as Jesus ambassadors.
-As Jesus left the ninety-nine for the one, so we hold the tension of being the spiritual house of prayer, and the strategic mission to all people.
+I know how to live in the paradox between organic and organised church; and see church as the radiant bride of Christ, the working body, the connected family, on mission as Jesus ambassadors.
+As Jesus left the ninety-nine for the one, so we hold the tension of being the spiritual house of prayer, and heavens strategic mission to all people.

 And now for the more mundane overview.

-As mentioned above Unite transitioned from 90% seniors to a all generation church, with a large youth ministry.
-We followed a prophetic picture of a new tree growing up alongside the old.
+As mentioned above Unite transitioned from 90% seniors (most over 70) to an all generation church, with a large youth ministry.
+We followed the prophetic picture of a new tree growing up alongside the old.
 The journey consisted of planting a second service on Sunday mornings with new ethos and style; and then establishing a youth service on Friday nights.
-At times we had over 300 attending weekly.
+At times we had over 300 attending services weekly.

-We also added staff and currently have 2 fulltime and 2 part-time staff.
+We also added staff and in 2019 there were 2 fulltime and 2 part-time staff.
 Unite is a board (elder) led church, with the minister as an equal elder.

 Additional responsibilities held from time to time in this season.

-- Christian Churches of New Zealand representative on UCANZ (Uniting Congregations of New Zealand)
+·Christian Churches of New Zealand representative on UCANZ for a number of years.
+(Uniting Congregations of New Zealand)

 1994 -1998 – Part-time Minister Hanmer Springs Presbyterian parish.